Table of Contents

 - Spinal tap (small needle inserted between bones in the back) to gather and test a small sample of the fluid that surrounds the brain and spine

-- Blood tests may show a high level of cryptococcal antigen or grow the yeast in culture
+- Blood tests may show a high level of cryptococcal antigen or the yeast may be grown in culture

 - In most cases, a two-week regimen of intravenous amphotericin B (an infusion) and 5-flucytosine (a pill taken by mouth) is used